 If you live in Scotland and are a Scottish taxpayer, you will pay Scottish income tax on your employment income.
 Different income tax rates and bands apply to your non-savings and non-dividend income.
-There is more information in our section on Scottish income tax.
+There is more information in our pages on Scottish income tax.
 UK tax rates and bands apply to your savings and dividend income.

 HMRC have online tools to help you check the tax you are paying in the current year and have paid in past tax years.
 These can be found on GOV.UK.
-In order to access these services you need to have a Government Gateway account.
+In order to access some of these services you need to have a Government Gateway account.

 Check out our list of other calculators, some of which deal with income tax and pay – including payslip checker, a minimum wage calculator and a company car and fuel benefit calculator.